44thm0820/city-explorer-api/README.md

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->
+For group exercise of drawing out the web request-response cycle for the current lab tasks, Shane Roach, Hambalieu Jallow, and I were assigned to work together.
+See ('./lab 07.png') or (<https://shaneroach871214.invisionapp.com/freehand/lab-07-F4xZJTGb8>) for our collaboration of the web request-response cycle.

 Time Estimates
 For each of the lab features, make an estimate of the time it will take you to complete the feature, and record your start and finish times for that feature: